msp1974/draytonWiserHAComponent/README.md

 # Breaking Changes

-Many entity names and unique ids have changed meaning new entities will be created and the old ones will show as unavailable Standardisation of entity attribute names format meaning some attribute names are now different
+- Many entity names and unique ids have changed meaning new entities will be created and the old ones will show as unavailable
+- Standardisation of entity attribute names format meaning some attribute names are now different
+- The structure and naming of some services has changed therefore scripts and automations will need updating